jpmorganchase/anu/docs/guide/prefabs/layout.md

 # Layouts

 ## Overview
-The Layout prefabs provide a quick way to generate 3D layout for a selection of 3D visualizations created by Anu.
+The Layout prefabs provide a quick way to generate 3D layouts for a Selection of 3D visualizations created using Anu.

 ## Usage